 Azusa Pacific University takes very seriously complaints and concerns regarding the institution.

-If you have a complaint regarding Azusa Pacific University, the university has established a grievance process for graduate and professional students (“Graduate and Professional Student Grievance and Appeal Procedures”) that you may find in the Graduate and Professional Catalog, and a grievance process for undergraduate students (“Undergraduate Grievance Policy”) in the Undergraduate Catalog and the Student Handbook.
-Various student handbooks issued by schools or departments and various policies (e.g., Academic Integrity; Grade Change) may also define the steps you can take to grieve or appeal decisions made by university officials.
+If you have a complaint regarding Azusa Pacific University, the university has established a grievance process for graduate and professional students (“Graduate and Professional Student Grievance and Appeal Procedures”) and a grievance process for undergraduate students (“Undergraduate Grievance Policy”).
+The grievance processes, along with a specific grievance process for disability-related complaints, can be found in the Graduate and Professional and Undergraduate Catalogs.
+Various student handbooks issued by schools or departments and various other policies (e.g., Academic Integrity; Grade Change) may also define the steps you can take to grieve or appeal decisions made by university officials.

 If you have a complaint not addressed by one of the grievance processes identified above, or if you have questions regarding the proper process for addressing your complaint, you may contact:

 - the Office of Student Life at (626) 815-3890 or email@example.com

 - the Office of Graduate and Professional Student Affairs at (626) 815-2067 or firstname.lastname@example.org